-Peace Parks has been supporting the development of Maputo Special Reserve since 2002.
+Peace Parks has been supporting the development of Maputo National Park since 2002.

 The remnant resident elephant population in Maputo Special Reserve were able to survive the civil war and are now flourishing, with the last game count revealing a population of over 400 elephants that graze in large herds on the open floodplains or explore the thick dune forests.